CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-send-templates.md

 Internally, all templates are stored as JSON documents, formatted according to the specifications published on [www.responsiveemail.com](https://www.responsiveemail.com).
-Although the easiest way to send mailings based on templates is to use our drag-and-drop editor, and refer in your API call to the created template, you can also create your templates "by hand" and pass the full JSON source to the API call:
+Although the easiest way to send mailings based on templates is to use our drag-and-drop editor, and refer in your API call to the template name or ID, you can also create your templates "by hand" and pass the full JSON source to the API call: